atomisthq/docs/docs/user/index.md

 This page describes enrollment with Atomist as a service.

 Atomist is here to help you smooth your development flow.
-Start with gaining insight into the code in your organization, with the [Drift Report](drift-report.md) in the Atomist web app.

-Also in
-our web console, you can see consolidated event notifications.
+In our web console, you can see consolidated event notifications.
 Add ChatOps with Slack or MS Teams if you have it.
 Spawn your own software delivery machine, and integrate with other tools as you choose.